jonasrdl/hue-cli/README.md

 **More options such as controlling etc. will follow in the future!**

+## Releasing
+I'm currently working on a proper way to release this application.
+So in the future this app will probably be available on AUR and directly here on GitHub.

 ## Discovery Process

 `hue-cli` uses mDNS (Multicast DNS) to discover Philips Hue Bridges on the local network. mDNS allows devices to announce and discover services within a local network without relying on a centralized DNS server.